SiriusZYZ/Notes/slbs/QA.md

 for advantages:
 - I have strong learning ability, which means I can learn things fast and well, even through self-learning.
 I kind of learn by myself in most of my curriculum in a very short time, but my test scores are high.
 My GPA is 3.7.
 - I have multi-tasking skills.
 Normally, I need to make progress on more than three different task a day this year.
 But I handle them quite well.
-Normally, I would read articles of my research direction
+Normally, I would read articles of my research direction, write a compendium, stuff like that.
+In the afternoon, most of the team member are working in the office, so I prefer do the collaborative work,
 - I am able to